 Where to stay in Chiang Mai

 Chiang Mai has a huge offer of accommodation.
 From hostels in the old town to resorts surrounded by rice fields, you can choose a hotel in Chiang Mai that suits your budget, style of traveling and location.

 The old town is full of guesthouses and hostels.
 Most of the backpackers choose to stay inside the city walls due to the big offer of shared rooms, cozy and clean guesthouses.
 There are plenty of things to do in Chiang Mai’s old town and is very easy to find affordable food there.
 But don’t be a fool, around the tiny alleys and shiny temples you will find some small and luxury hotels too, beautiful buildings with traditional Thai hospitality.

 This is a trendy neighborhood, full of bars, restaurants, local designers shops and expats.
 The number of boutique hostels and hotels in Nimman is increasing every year.
 It is our favorite place to stay, and you never get tired of it, every night we spot a new bar or a food stall serving local & international food!

 Chiang Mai is big and nature is the city’s best asset.
 Many hotels are nestled in the mountains offering stunning views, luxury spa treatments, and services that will take you beyond relaxation.
-Or maybe you fancy to stay in a hotel in the middle of the rice fields, don´t worry Chiang Mai has it too.
+Or maybe you fancy staying in a hotel in the middle of the rice fields, don’t worry Chiang Mai has it too.

 We stayed a couple of days at Panviman Chiang Mai and we loved it!
 The resort is located in the mountains near Chiang Mai, surrounded by green and fresh air.
 The staff will spoil you with Thai hospitality and you can enjoy many activities or just relax.